 National Planning also deals with the important topic of protecting open territories.
-The main national outline plan of relevance to this is NOP 35, a national building plan focused on construction.
-This plan delineates land designations for construction and development, and outlines the principles which guide the preservation of open territories from the threat of expanding construction.
+The main national outline plan of relevance to this is NOP 35, a National Outline Plan for Construction, Development and Conservation.
+This plan delineates land designations for construction and development, and outlines the principles which guide the preservation of open territories from the threat of urban sprawl.
 The plan entered into force in 2005 and was updated in 2015 and 2016.
 Its normative status is higher than that of other plans, and it obligates all of the country's planning bodies.
 It is currently Israel's most important NOP.
 NOP 35's main goal is to preserve land reserves for future generations, as well as valuable natural resources, agriculture, landscape and heritage sites, and the rural character of agricultural settlements.
 It also takes security needs into account.
 It differentiates between regions suited to development and those suited to preservation, and directs most of its development efforts towards four metropolitan regions.
 It further attempts to prevent suburban development, and retain a stretch of uninterrupted open territory.

 NOP 35 innovated a completely novel planning orientation compared with the standard that had been accepted ever since Israel's establishment.
 In the past, the government had pushed aggressive policy for spreading out the population, and to that end established hundreds of settlements, both rural and urban.
 The goal was to absorb immigrants on an enormous scale and to demonstrate sovereignty in peripheral regions and over absentee properties.
 These considerations became less pressing at the turn of the millennium, as the security situation improved and the immigration rate slowed down.
 The policy of population spreading had a heavy price: because of the distance from the periphery to the center of the country, its residents faced social and economic discrimination.
 That, in addition to the growing awareness of the need to preserve open territories in light of increasing urban crawl, led to the change in orientation.